 Garden Therapy

-Garden therapy (also known as horticultural therapy) uses gardens and the act of gardening as therapeutic tools for health.
+Garden therapy (also known as horticulture therapy) uses gardens and the act of gardening as therapeutic tools for improving health and wellness.
 It recognises and maximises the potential of gardens and working in nature to calm the mind, rebuild the body, and energise the soul.

-Depending on the client’s circumstances a garden therapy session could include:
+Depending on the client’s circumstances and needs a garden therapy session could include:

 Sowing seeds